Gus Kenworthy: Personal life

 In October 2015, Kenworthy publicly came out as gay in an interview with ESPN.
-Rolling Stone noted the "freestyle medalist is the first action-sports star to come out."
+Rolling Stone noted the "freestyle medalist is the first action-sports star to come out".
 He was in a relationship with Robin Macdonald, who was also involved in the ski industry, working in film and photography.
 The couple gained international media attention for their involvement with the issue of stray dogs in Sochi at the 2014 Winter Olympics.

 From November 2015 to July 2019, Kenworthy was in a relationship with American theatre and film actor and reality television personality Matthew Wilkas.
 At the 2018 Winter Olympics, in Pyeongchang, South Korea, Wilkas kissed Kenworthy before his qualifying run in the men's slopestyle; the kiss was broadcast on live television and was lauded as being a significant moment for the visibility of LGBT athletes.
-In June 2017, Kenworthy received the HRC Visibility Award for his work in LGBT visibility in professional sports.
+In June 2017, Kenworthy received the Human Rights Campaign Visibility Award for his work in LGBT visibility in professional sports.